Non-physical true random number generator

-A non-physical true random number generator (NPTRNG), also known as a non-physical nondeterministic random bit generator is a generator of unpredictable random numbers without the use of dedicated hardware entropy source.
-NPTRNG uses a non-physical noise source that obtains entropy from system data, like outputs of application programming interface functions, residual information in the random access memory, system time or human input (e.g., mouse movements and keystrokes) in the hope that that data may contain elements that are truly random, or at least not known to or controllable by others.
-A typical NPTRNG is implemented as software running on a computer.
-The NPTRNGs are frequently found in the kernels of the popular operating systems that are expected to run on any generic CPU.
+A non-physical true random number generator (NPTRNG), also known as a non-physical nondeterministic random bit generator, is a generator of unpredictable random numbers without the use of a dedicated hardware entropy source.
+An NPTRNG uses a non-physical noise source that obtains entropy from system data, such as outputs of application programming interface functions, residual information in random access memory, system time, or human input (e.g., mouse movements and keystrokes), in the expectation that that data may contain elements that are truly random or at least not known to or controllable by an adversary.
+A typical NPTRNG is implemented as software running on a general-purpose computer.
+NPTRNGs are found in the kernels of popular operating systems that are expected to run on any generic CPU without requiring specialised hardware.

+Classification

+Within the taxonomy established by NIST Special Publication 800-90B, random number generation components are classified as either entropy sources or deterministic random bit generators (DRBGs).
+An NPTRNG functions primarily as an entropy source: it accumulates unpredictable data from the environment, conditions it to produce uniform bits, and optionally seeds a DRBG (such as CTR_DRBG, Hash_DRBG or HMAC_DRBG) to produce an essentially unlimited output stream.

+The German Bundesamt für Sicherheit in der Informationstechnik (BSI) classification in AIS 31 distinguishes between PTG.1 (physical true RNG with online test), PTG.2 (physical true RNG with online and offline test), and NTG.1 (non-physical true RNG), where an NTG.1 generator must pass defined statistical tests and demonstrate that each output block contributes at least one bit of entropy to the internal state.

+In practice, operating-system random number subsystems are hybrid: a true-entropy accumulator (the NPTRNG component) seeds an internal DRBG that handles the bulk of output generation.
+This design separates the entropy-gathering problem from the output-generation problem, and means that the DRBG's output rate is not limited by the rate at which environmental entropy can be collected.